Headaches are common during pregnancy, especially during the first and third trimesters. They rarely signal a serious problem.

 - Is accompanied by nasal congestion, pain and pressure underneath your eyes, or dental pain (these may be signs of sinus infection)

-In the second or third trimester, headaches can be a sign of preeclampsia, a serious condition that includes high blood pressure.
+In the second or third trimester, headaches can be a sign of preeclampsia.
 Contact your health care provider immediately if your headache:

 Frequently Asked Questions